 By David Chestler, EVP, Global Enterprise Sales & Business Development, SiteMinder

-In part 1 of this blog, we will explore the goals of effective yield management, how it’s enabling small hotel properties to compete, and how a better understanding of your guest customers can ultimately help to manage your inventory.
+In part 1 of this blog, we took a look at the goals of effective yield management, how it’s enabling small hotel properties to compete, and how a better understanding of your guest customers can ultimately help to manage your inventory.